Go to Settlement Services in York Region

 Youth Assisting Youth - Youth to Youth Peer Mentoring Programs

-Individual and group mentoring, client needs assessments, mentee/mentor matching, volunteer interviews and volunteer mentor training, group workshops, tutoring, educational and recreational activities
+Individual and group mentoring, client needs assessments, mentee/mentor matching, volunteer interviews and volunteer mentor training, group workshops, tutoring, mental health counselling, educational and recreational activities

 One-to-One Peer Mentoring Program